ionrock/ionblog/pages/resume.rst

  - Within my first year, I became a Core Reviewer for Designate and was included in the Open Stack Leadership Team within Rackspace.
-This included presenting at the OpenStack Summit in Tokyo and Austin as well as attending midcycle meetups over seas.
+This included presenting at the OpenStack Summit in Tokyo and Austin as well as attending mid-cycle meetups over seas.

  - Wrote Rebindr, a tool to propagate zones between two instances of the Bind DNS server.
 Rebindr provides a DNS based solution to ensure zones created on stealth masters are propagated to production masters in a timely fashion, without impacting the performance of the production masters.
-Rebindr improved propgation time of creates by 10x.
+Rebindr improved propagation time of creates by 10x.
 It also allowed the rate limit for zone creation to go from a global limit of ~10 zones per minute to ~200.